 Just as our oceans need diversity to function and thrive, so does the field of science.

 I want to share my journey as a Ph.D.
-Student and Black Ecologist in hopes that it will inspire all to continue their lifelong quests with great tenacity and bravery.
+Student and Black virologist in hopes that it will inspire all to continue their lifelong quests with great tenacity and bravery.
 Additionally, I hope to shed light and educate others on the importance of preserving our oceans through my doctoral research.

 Hello!